BiaPy

 Please install Docker to use the GUI following these instructions.

-Find a instructions on how to use the GUI in this video.
+Find instructions on how to use the GUI in this video.

 Semantic segmentation